Random cliques in random graphs and sharp thresholds for $F$-factors: Introduction and results

 be the \emph{$1$-density} of $F$.
-We say that $F$ is \emph{$1$-balanced} if $d_1(F')\le d_1(F)$ for all subgraphs $F'\subseteq F$ with at least two vertices, and \emph{strictly $1$-balanced} if this inequality is strict for all such $F'\subsetneq F$. \end{definition} $1$-balanced is the natural notion of balanced when studying $F$-factors, since the expected number of copies of $F$ in $G(n,p)$ containing a given vertex is of order $n^{|F|-1}p^{e(F)}$.
+We say that $F$ is \emph{$1$-balanced} if $d_1(F')\le d_1(F)$ for all sub(hyper)graphs $F'\subseteq F$ with at least two vertices, and \emph{strictly $1$-balanced} if this inequality is strict for all such $F'\subsetneq F$. \end{definition} $1$-balanced is the natural notion of balanced when studying $F$-factors, since the expected number of copies of $F$ in $G(n,p)$ (or $H_t(n,p)$) containing a given vertex is of order $n^{|F|-1}p^{e(F)}$.
 The term \emph{balanced} is used in~\cite{JKV}, but we avoid this since it means too many different things in different contexts.

-Theorems~\ref{th1} and~\ref{th2} can be generalized, at least to some extent, to certain $1$-balanced graphs $F$.
-Since the statements are a little technical, we postpone them to Section~\ref{sec_bal}, stating here only the following consequence.
+Theorems~\ref{th1} and~\ref{thhyp} can be generalized, at least to some extent, to certain $1$-balanced (hyper)graphs $F$.
+Since the statements are a little technical, we postpone them to Section~\ref{sec_bal}, stating here two consequences concerning $F$-factors, one weak but relatively general, and one strong but with extra conditions on $F$.

-\begin{theorem} Let $F$ be a $1$-balanced graph.
-There is some constant $a$ such that if $p=p(n)\ge (\log n)^a n^{-1/d_1(F)}$, and $|F|$ divides $n$, then whp $G(n,p)$ has an $F$-factor. \end{theorem} Note that this result is tight up to the log factor.
-When $F$ is strictly $1$-balanced, then Johansson, Kahn and Vu~\cite{JKV} gave a sharper result (finding the threshold up to a constant factor), but for other graphs they gave a result with an $n^{o(1)}$ error term.
-Gerke and McDowell~\cite{GMcD} recently gave a sharp (up to constants) result for a certain class of unbalanced graphs (which they call `nonvertex-balanced').
-As far as the author is aware, Theorem~\ref{thbal} is the tightest result known when $F$ is $1$-balanced but not strictly so.
+\begin{theorem} Let $F$ be a $1$-balanced $t$-uniform hypergraph, where $t\ge 2$.
+There is some constant $a=a_F$ such that if $p=p(n)\ge (\log n)^a n^{-1/d_1(F)}$, and $|F|$ divides $n$, then whp $H_t(n,p)$ contains an $F$-factor. \end{theorem} Note that this result is tight up to the log factor.
+When $F$ is strictly $1$-balanced, then Johansson, Kahn and Vu~\cite{JKV} gave a sharper result (finding the threshold up to a constant factor), but for other graphs they gave a result with an $n^{o(1)}$ error term although, as pointed out by a referee, with some care their method would also give a power of log as the error term.
+Gerke and McDowell~\cite{GMcD} gave a sharp (up to constants) result for a certain class of unbalanced graphs (which they call `nonvertex-balanced').
 Theorem~\ref{thbal} extends to the multipartite multigraph setting of~\cite{GMcD}.

+Finally, we turn to asymptotically sharp results.
+Here we need some further definitions.
+We say that a hypergraph $F$ is \emph{$k$-connected} if it has at least $k+1$ vertices and has no cutset $S$ of size at most $k-1$, where $S\subset V(F)$ is a \emph{cutset} if we may write $F=F_1\cup F_2$ where $V(F_1)\cap V(F_2)=S$ and neither $V(F_1)$ nor $V(F_2)$ is contained in $S$.
+For graphs, this is exactly the usual notion of $k$-connectivity.

+\begin{definition} A $t$-uniform hypergraph $F$ is \emph{nice} if (i) $F$ is strictly 1-balanced, (ii) $F$ is $3$-connected, and (iii) either $t\ge 3$, or $t=2$ and $F$ cannot be transformed into an isomorphic graph by adding one edge and deleting one edge. \end{definition} Note that the restriction (iii) is only needed in the graph case, and is satisfied by any regular graph.
+An example of a graph $F$ satisfying (i) and (ii) but not (iii) is $K_5$ with an edge deleted.
+Nice hypergraphs are the class for which the transfer argument in this paper gives a sharp result for the $F$-factor threshold.